Skip to main content

 • Merge your branch

-Create a GitHub actions
+Create a GitHub action

 Check the Actions tab of the repository after pushing to the main branch to see if there were any errors or skipped objects.